General: Where can I go for training or user guides?

 Based in Austin, Texas, USA, Oracle is a world-class software and services vendor that markets the Oracle Fusion Applications suite.

-General: Why a cloud-based system?
+Overview: Why a cloud-based system?

 This system offers quarterly updates.
 The ability to frequently update and stay current will allow for greater efficiency and meet ever-changing technology standards.